To Vera Asanin, President and CEO Your Workplace magazine.

 In this 10th anniversary year of our friendship, it seemed appropriate to write a column that seeks to distill the “workplace wisdom” that I have sought to share with your readers over the years.
 Here are my 10 principles for a healthy workplace–one for each year of our friendship.
 They aren’t commandments, but rather a list of ingredients that courageous and resilient employers and employees can use in their unique recipes for a healthy and productive workplace.

-The 10 Principles for a Healthy Workplace:
+The 10 Principles for a Thriving Workplace:

 - Engage in collaborative dialogue